 You may notice that the student’s speech jumps from one topic to another with little or no logical connection between topics.
 This student may also pay a great deal of attention to some unimportant detail that is being discussed or may be generally scattered and incoherent.
 This student may coin new words and expect others to understand their meaning or may put works together because they rhyme, not because they make grammatical sense.

 The student may make inappropriate emotional responses.
-For example, s/he may overreact to his/her feelings, or be very “flat” emotionally.
-Many times the person knows that his/her emotions are inappropriate, but just feels overwhelmed and cannot control them.
+For example, they may overreact to their feelings, or be very “flat” emotionally.
+Many times the person knows that their emotions are inappropriate, but just feels overwhelmed and cannot control them.

 Someone in poor contact with reality may experience themselves as especially powerful or important or may believe that people are attempting to harm or control them in some way.
-S/he may also feel that certain actions have special meaning for them (e.g.- when people in a small group begin to laugh, then they are laughing at him/her.)
+They may also feel that certain actions have special meaning for them (e.g.- when people in a small group begin to laugh, then they are laughing at them.)

 This student may experience hallucinations, usually auditory, although the hallucination can be experienced through any sense.